 Barriers of time, travel and access to care are some of the top reasons women do not get screened.
 To facilitate screening, Promise Me offers mobile mammography (where available)* at various sites throughout the year.

-A mammovan can be hosted for one day or more at local companies and health clinics, alleviating barriers of time, travel and financial concerns.
+A mobile mammography unit can be hosted for one day or more at local companies and health clinics, alleviating barriers of time, travel and financial concerns.

 - Companies can host the service as a benefit to insured employees as part of their wellness program.

-- Companies and individual supporters can ‘Pay it Forward’ and sponsor the mammovan for one day or more to uninsured women at various sites (Omaha, Neb. only).
+- Companies and individual supporters can ‘Pay it Forward’ and sponsor the mobile unit for one day or more to uninsured women at various sites (Omaha, Neb. only).

 - Individuals can provide a mammogram to women in need as a memorial or in celebration of a loved one.

 Who leads the sessions?

 Each Promise Me event is moderated by a Promise Me leader.
 These volunteer leaders are trained, and serve as the bridge between community members and available breast health services.
 Promise Me leaders are uniquely qualified as a trusted source because of the community ties they have already established.
 Leaders live in the communities where the conversations are taking place and understand what is important to those communities.
 Additionally, leaders are able to communicate in a language participants are comfortable with and can incorporate cultural customs to help participants cope with stress and promote ongoing breast self-awareness.